Should I Build My Own CRM?

 Advantages of building your own CRM

-Building your own CRM tool gives you competitive advantage as you can create features that make you stand out in the market.
+Building your own CRM software gives you competitive advantage as you can create features that make you stand out in the market.
 This is as opposed to using a generalized software that all your competitors have access to.

 Sometimes, a third-party software will not have functionalities that your business desires or that are unique to your industry.
 In building your own CRM software, you can customize every bit of it to fit your company operations.
 You can factor in your business structure and build accordingly, giving you endless customization possibilities.